edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

 ### Tools Used

+- Ubuntu Desktop: Utilize this system to host the SSH server, and to write and test Python and Bash scripts.
+- Kali Linux: Penetration testing tool to perform SSH bruteforce attack on Ubuntu machine.
 - Python: For writing scripts to parse logs, extract IoCs, and perform automated analysis on email files and attachments.
 - Bash: For automating tasks like parsing system logs, monitoring login attempts, and identifying suspicious activities.
 - Didier Stevens Suite: Collection of Python-based utilities for analyzing and reverse-engineering malware and malicious files.